TandaHQ/react-hackernews-bootcamp-one/chapters/zero.md

 ## Dependencies

-Let's start off by adding the depencies we need right now.
+Let's start off by adding the dependencies we need right now.
 To get started, at least, we need `react` and `react-dom`.
 Install these like this, from your terminal.

 ```
 yarn install react react-dom